Skip to main content

 Best: June - October, January - February

-East Africa is where the word “safari” was invented, and for good reason.
-The Serengeti-Mara ecosystem hosts the largest animal migration on earth — over two million wildebeest, zebra, and gazelle moving in an ancient loop across Tanzania and Kenya.
-Watching it happen from a Land Cruiser or hot air balloon is one of the most extraordinary things a human being can experience.
+East Africa is where it all started, and for good reason.
+The Serengeti-Mara ecosystem hosts the largest animal migration on earth — over two million wildebeest, zebra, and gazelle moving in an ancient loop across Tanzania and Kenya, following the rains, pursued by predators.
+Watching a river crossing from a Land Cruiser — thousands of wildebeest plunging into crocodile-filled water while your heart hammers in your chest — is one of the most raw, extraordinary things a human being can witness.

 Modern East African safaris bear no resemblance to their colonial predecessors.
-Today’s luxury camps combine genuine wilderness immersion with extraordinary comfort.
-Expect king-sized beds, gourmet dining, and sundowner cocktails on the savanna — all without a permanent structure in sight.
+Today’s luxury tented camps combine genuine wilderness immersion with comfort that surprises everyone.
+At properties like Singita Grumeti in Tanzania or Angama Mara in Kenya, expect king-sized beds, en-suite bathrooms with rainfall showers, gourmet dining prepared by trained chefs, and sundowner cocktails on the savanna as the sky turns from gold to violet.
+All without a permanent structure in sight — these camps tread lightly on the land by design.

 Multi-Country Itineraries